-The efficacy of electronic cigarettes (e-cigarettes, vaping) with regard to smoking cessation remains controversial.
-(10.11) E-cigarettes provide a vaporized and doseable nicotine inhalation and have increased in usage as an alternative to cigarettes for those wishing to quit but also as a vising trend for younger previous never smokers.
-E-cigarettes may contain not only nicotine but also other chemicals, such as vegetable glycine, propylene glycol, various flavoring agents, volatile carbonyls, diacetyl, reactive oxygen species, furones and metals, the long-term health effects of which are largely unknown.
+There is a perception that vaping with electronic cigarettes (e-cigarettes, vapes) is safer than smoking and therefore an effective nicotine replacement therapy for smoking cessation.
+The efficacy of vaping with regard to smoking cessation remains controversial.
+(716-720) E-cigarettes provide a vaporized and doseable method of nicotine inhalation and have increased in usage as an alternative to cigarettes for those wishing to quit, but also as a rising trend in younger individuals who have never smoked.
+E-cigarettes may contain not only nicotine but also other chemicals, such as vegetable glycine, propylene glycol, various flavoring agents, volatile carbonyls, diacetyl, reactive oxygen species, furones and metals.
+The long-term health effects in general smokers, but more importantly in high-risk populations such as COPD, are largely unknown.

-What is known has been reported mainly as individual or series of case reports of the acute effects of e-cigarettes, including vaping-associated ung injury.
+What is known has been reported mainly as individual, or series of, case reports of the acute effects of e-cigarettes, including vaping-associated lung injury.
 Severe acute lung injury, eosinophilic pneumonia, alveolar hemorrhage, respiratory bronchiolitis and other forms of lung abnormalities have been reportedly linked to e-cigarette use, and occasionally death.
-The U.S. Centers for Disease Control (CDC), the U.S. Food and Drug Administration (FDA), state and other clinical and public health partners investigated an outbreak of e-cigarette, or vaping, product use-associated lung injury (EVALI).
-As of February 18, 2020, a total of 2,807 cases of lung illness and 68 deaths had been associated with using e-cigarette products (devices, liquids, refill pods, and/or cartridges).
-Patients were reported to have had clinical improvement with systemic glucocorticoid therapy and the majority received prolonged courses.
-Laboratory data have shown that vitamin E acetate, an additive in some THC-containing e-cigarettes, was strongly linked to the EVALI outbreak.
-Following the identification of vitamin E acetate as a primary cause of EVALI there has been a decline in new cases since September 2019.
+(721-724) The U.S. Centers for Disease Control (CDC), the U.S. Food and Drug Administration (FDA), state and other clinical and public health partners investigated an outbreak of e-cigarette, or vaping, product use-associated lung injury (EVALI).
+By February 2020, a total of 2,807 cases of lung illness and 68 deaths had been associated with using e-cigarette products (devices, liquids, refill pods, and/or cartridges).
+(724) Patients were reported to have had clinical improvement with systemic glucocorticoid therapy and the majority received prolonged courses.
+(723) Laboratory data showed that vitamin E acetate, an additive in some THC-containing e-cigarettes, was strongly linked to the EVALI outbreak.
+(725) Following the identification of vitamin E acetate as a primary cause of EVALI there was a decline in new cases.

-Neutrophilic inflammation of the airways, airways irritability, ciliary paresis and increased mucus hypersecretion are seen in animal models and in vitro human airway studies similar to changes induced by cigarette smoke and recognised features of COPD.
-These data are summarized in a review by Gotts and colleagues, (17) although it is likely to be many years before the long-term risks of vaping, including risks of cancer, are clarified, particularly in people with COPD or whether this is an independent risk factor for developing COPD.
-(12-15) In a large prospective cohort study an increased risk of respiratory disease among former and current e-cigarette users was observed even when adjusted for cigarette and other combustible tobacco product use, demographic characteristics, and chronic health conditions.
-(18)
+Neutrophilic inflammation of the airways, airways irritability, ciliary paresis and increased mucus hypersecretion are seen in animal models and in vitro human airway studies and are similar to changes induced by cigarette smoke and recognised features of COPD.
+(726-730) These data are summarized in a review by Gotts and colleagues, (731) although it is likely to be many years before the long-term risks of vaping, including risks of cancer, are clarified, particularly in people with COPD and/or whether vaping is an independent risk factor for developing COPD.
+(721-724) In a large prospective cohort study, an increased risk of respiratory disease among former and current e-cigarette users was observed even when adjusted for cigarette and other combustible tobacco product use, demographic characteristics, and chronic health conditions.
+(732) There is additional evidence that in older adults at risk of or with COPD, e-cigarette users have greater nicotine dependence, poorer lung-related health outcomes (more chronic bronchitis and exacerbations), and are less likely to reduce or quit smoking conventional cigarettes.
+(733)